tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ### 11. Instructor Do: Pros and Cons of Deploying Machine Learning Models with Amazon SageMaker (10 min)

 Lead and facilitate a discussion around deploying models in Amazon SageMaker and why a RESTful ML API is useful.
+You can use the lesson slides as support for this discussion.

 Have students share their opinions with the class and bring up the following points: